 Design Modular To Build Modular — Style Guide-Driven Development and Dev-Thinking

 Therefore we’re working with living styleguides.
 Our developers are coding piece by piece, starting with general stuff like colors and base typography until components to building full pages.
 Ultimately they roll out an entire living styleguide for each project.
 Why „living“?
-Because it’s constantly growing — the things they develop and already worked out are going into an online application which collects all pieces and the entire system of components.
+Because it’s constantly growing — the things they develop and that have been already worked out are going into an online application which collects all pieces and the entire system of components.
 It’s more or less our style inventory and documentation in one place.
 It provides access for the designers and the clients as well and gives us the opportunity to (re-) check the style and behaviour of design tiles and iterate if needed.
 So it’s just reasonable to structure our design process in a similar way to anticipate a bunch of work that has to be done anyway.

-Additionally from a technical perspective the open source CMS Drupal8 is our agency’s draft horse.
+Additionally from a technical perspective, the open source CMS Drupal8 is our agency’s draft horse.
 Among plenty of features Drupal is pretty comfortable and flexible in arranging your contents.
 And that’s a huge benefit for the user.
-Imagine how convenient it is for a client if he’s able to arrange and organize his page components, sections and modules as he want.
+Imagine how convenient it is for a client if he’s able to arrange and organize his page components, sections and modules as he wants.
 Sounds pretty cool — their pages would never look the same… but heads up!
 This makes it much more ambitious for you as a designer to be prepared for nasty surprises.
-Defining a bunch of guidance and (design) patterns for components behaviors is very important at this point.
+Defining a bunch of guidances and (design) patterns for components behaviors is very important at this point.

 Modular design is consistent and consistency saves time and money